Hives: Infection or environmental agent

 Hives including chronic spontaneous hives, can be a complication and symptom of a parasitic infection, such as blastocystosis and strongyloidiasis among others.

+Non-specific viral infections such as upper respiratory tract infections have been noted to be common causes for acute urticarial episodes.

+Streptococcal infections, especially in children, may be associated with urticaria.

 The rash that develops from poison ivy, poison oak, and poison sumac contact is commonly mistaken for urticaria.
 This rash is caused by contact with urushiol and results in a form of contact dermatitis called urushiol-induced contact dermatitis.
 Urushiol is spread by contact but can be washed off with a strong grease- or oil-dissolving detergent and cool water and rubbing ointments.

 Dermatographic urticaria

 Dermatographic urticaria (also known as dermatographism or "skin writing") is marked by the appearance of weals or welts on the skin as a result of scratching or firm stroking of the skin.
 Seen in 4–5% of the population, it is one of the most common types of urticaria, in which the skin becomes raised and inflamed when stroked, scratched, rubbed, and sometimes even slapped.

 The skin reaction usually becomes evident soon after the scratching and disappears within 30 minutes.
 Dermatographism is the most common form of a subset of chronic hives, acknowledged as "physical hives".

-It stands in contrast to the linear reddening that does not itch seen in healthy people who are scratched.
+It stands in contrast to the linear reddening that does not typically itch seen in healthy people who are scratched.
 In most cases, the cause is unknown, although it may be preceded by a viral infection, antibiotic therapy, or emotional upset.
 Dermatographism is diagnosed by applying pressure by stroking or scratching the skin.
 The hives should develop within a few minutes.
 Unless the skin is highly sensitive and reacts continually, treatment is not needed.
 Taking antihistamines can reduce the response in cases that are annoying to the person.